arangodb-helper/arangodb-exporter/README.md

 This exporter exposes the statistics provided by a specific ArangoDB instance in a format compatible with prometheus.

+## Deprecation notice

+This component has been deprecated.

+Recent ArangoDB versions support exposing metrics directly into a Prometheus format.
+We recommend using that.

 ## Usage

 To use the ArangoDB Exporter, run the following: